Community Diabetes Service

 Where to find the form

-• ENF Global Library > Community Therapies
+• Enfield: ENF Global Library > Community Therapies

-For any enquiries regarding complex referrals or awaiting referrals, contact: northmid.diabetes@nhs.net
+For any enquiries regarding complex referrals or awaiting referrals, contact northmid.diabetes@nhs.net

 Once the referral has been received, it will be screened by non-clinical administrators with no changes to clinical response times.